 Start the day with a walk down the main street, where you can pick up a wide range of souvenirs from branded rock sweets to keyrings and signature Newquay t-shirts.
 A great way to get around is by Land Train, an alternative bus service that takes you around Newquay in open-top carriages.

 Newquay has no less than 12 beaches!
 The most famous beach is Fistral Beach, a surfing hotspot backed by sand dunes and dramatic cliffs.
-Lusty Glaze beach is good for a quiet beach day with stunning views.
+Lusty Glaze beach is suitable for a quiet beach day with stunning views.
 Newquay also features Cornwall’s most popular attractions, including Newquay Zoo and the Blue Reef Aquarium.

 How to Get to Newquay, Cornwall from Exeter

 Catch a train from Exeter St Davids to Par before boarding the Newquay Branch line.
-To reach Newquay from Exeter, the drive is on average 1 hour, 38 minutes.
+To reach Newquay from Exeter, the drive is 1 hour, 38 minutes.
 The journey is significantly longer by train, so you may have to consider stopping overnight with kids.

 More day trips from Exeter with kids